The views expressed by the host on this program are documented to be almost always right 99.6% of the time.

 Early voters are supposed to be Democrats.

-And I think this is a way, I mean, if you figure how many students could she have.
+And I think this is a way, I mean, if you figure how many students could she have, you know, say on the low end, 100 to 150 students, if she gets all those registered, anybody who's registered to vote has to get three other people.

-People that aren't registered kids that aren't registered to vote have to show that they registered and show proof that they went in and voted.
+People that aren't registered, kids that aren't registered to vote have to show that they registered and show proof that they went in and voted.

-Well, that's it'll just uh that's uh no handle registration in Denver.
+Well, that's no handle registration in Denver.

-That's not that's that's not an impediment to Democrats.
+That's not an impediment to Democrats.

-There's a story out of Cincinnati that something similar is happening with Haskell students that are actually being taken on field trips to polling places to vote.
+There's a story out of Cincinnati that something similar is happening with Haskrill students.

-I'll I'll find this here.
+I'll find this here.

-I think it's back look at there's I don't want to jump the gun here, but they I don't think there is enough fraud out there that they could pull off to prevent what's gonna happen.
+Look, there's I don't want to jump the gun here, but I don't think there is enough fraud out there that they can pull off to prevent what's going to happen.

 On November 2nd.